ofpiyush/EcoFighter/README.md

 ### How to play

 Corporate greed has run the world to the brink of environmental collapse!
-You have to protect the rest of us from certain doom by planting bushes,
+You have to protect the rest of us from certain doom by keeping pollution low and killing the enemy!

 ### Controls